yondav/portfolio-demos-are-fun-02/README.md

 ## Page Sections

 ### About
-Includes a self portrait drawn in Adobe Illustrator and a brief bio.
+Includes a self portrait and a brief bio.

 ### Projects
 Includes a layout designed for various screen sizes using flex-box.
-The projects are mostly dead links as Yoni is just starting his journey into web development.
-The primary link to https://www.yupny.com/apply is a live leasing application Yoni built and designed for Yup Realty using Jot Form.
-Yoni was the sole designer on the project in which he did all of the illustrations and built the application using Jot Form's platform with minimal additions in html and css.
+The projects are mostly placeholders for now.
+The primary link to https://www.yupny.com/apply is a live leasing application I built and designed for Yup Realty using Jot Form and a bit of additional css.

 ### Contact
 Includes an email form built with html and styled with css.